zacharyburkett/pca-object-recognition/README.md

 Although similar in approach to examples in the paper, this methodology appears to increase output quality.

+This repo is accompanied by a blog post on my site which you can find [here](https://zburkett.io/ai/2023/09/23/pca-object-detection.html) :)

 ## Installation and Setup

 The example code can be found in the `notebook.ipynb` file.
 The notebook should install the necessary dependencies for you, but you can also run `pip install requirements.txt` yourself manually.